-The SolNit® processes allow low-grade stainless steels to be used in applications that extend from the typical markets for stainless steels– chemical and medical industries, kitchen and household appliances – to fields where special magnetic, electrical, low temperature and surface properties are of prime importance.
+The SolNit processes allow low-grade stainless steels to be used in applications that extend from the typical markets for stainless steels (Chemical and Medical industries, as well as kitchen and household appliances) to fields where special magnetic, electrical, low-temperature and surface properties are of prime importance.

 Basics of Process Technology

-Typically, carburising and nitriding high-alloyed stainless steels within the temperature range of 500°C to 1000°C, is not possible due to a loss of corrosion resistance.
+Typically, carburizing and nitriding high-alloyed stainless steels within the temperature range of 932°F to 1832°F (500°C to 1000°C) is not possible due to a loss of corrosion resistance.
 The low solubility of these steels leads to the formation of chromium carbides and chromium nitrides, respectively, which reduces corrosion resistance.

-One way to avoid the formation of chromium carbides and chromium nitrides, is to reduce the carburising or austenitising temperature to values at which no precipitations are formed during the treatment time; this is the case at temperatures between 350°C and 400°C. Unfortunately, low-temperature processes only produce thin surface layers of approximately 10-30 ?m.
+One way to avoid the formation of chromium carbides and chromium nitrides is to reduce the carburising or austenitising temperature to values at which no precipitations are formed during the treatment time; this is the case at temperatures between 662°F to 752°F (350°C and 400°C).
+Unfortunately, low-temperature processes only produce thin surface layers of approximately 10-30 ?m.

-The formation of thicker diffusion layers was made possible by the development of the SolNit® process.
-The procedure is based on the knowledge that with a higher contents of chromium, manganese and molybdenum the nitrogen solubility of the steel, at temperatures above 1050C, is increased (Berns, et al. 1996).
+The formation of thicker diffusion layers was made possible by the development of the SolNit process.
+The procedure is based on the knowledge that with a higher contents of chromium, manganese and molybdenum the nitrogen solubility of the steel, at temperatures above 1922°F (1050°C), is increased (Berns, et al. 1996).

 Process Version: Martensitic Case